 Why It’s Time to Experiment with Lean Enterprise

 The use of software and digital services has exploded.
 It is now possible to build, evolve, and scale new products and services rapidly with little capital investment using technology and software.
 Startups target lucrative high-margin services, slowly eroding the profits of large enterprises that are unable to keep pace with the rate of change demanded by customers.
-This is driving established enterprises to re-examine their relationship and interactions with their customers and how they manage their people, products and processes so they can stay relevant and in business.
+This is driving established enterprises to re-examine their relationship and interactions with their customers and how they manage their people, products, and processes so they can stay relevant and in business.
 Their search for continuous improvement has lead the market leaders to Lean.

 Simply put, Lean means creating more value for customers using fewer resources.
-It focuses on the concepts of scientific experimentation, rapid learning cycles and adjustments that were pioneered by Toyota on their manufacturing floor.
+It focuses on the concepts of scientific experimentation, rapid learning cycles, and adjustments that were pioneered by Toyota on their manufacturing floor.
 Today, more enterprises are using it in the context of information technology.
-Some have managed to improve value delivered through technology by applying the principles and concepts of Agile and Continuous Delivery.
+Some have managed to improve the value delivered through technology by applying the principles and concepts of Agile and Continuous Delivery.
 However, we find that there is still a gap in thinking about how to use technology as a strategic capability that prevents them from maximizing that value.

 Too often we find IT is still viewed as an order-taking function or cost center to the business with no knowledge or relationship with the rest of the organization or customers.
 This lack of cross-functional collaboration and end-to-end thinking of processes and decision-making becomes a recipe for failure.

 We’re all in the technology business today.
 Even if our main business is tied to physical assets and people, it is technology the enables the delivery of our services to customers.
 Business leaders must have a good understanding of the capabilities of technology and create an environment that fosters learning and innovation to stay in the game.
 This requires fundamental changes in the way we manage and direct knowledge workers throughout our organization.